sinnwerkstatt/runrestic/README.md

 ```

 ## Changelog
+* v0.5.21
+    * fix issue where "check" does not count towards overall "errors"-metric

 * v**0.5**!
 Expect breaking changes.
     * metrics output is a bit different
     * see new `parallel` and `retry_*` options.

+## Ansible

+@tabic wrote an ansible role, you can find it here: https://github.com/outwire/ansible-role-restic .
+(I have neither checked nor tested it.)

 ## Development